AlexanderAberg/battleship/README.md

   - In GitHub you can open every seperate file including html. css. images and even favicons and see the folder structure.
   - It is possible to check the commit history in github-pages under Deployment to the right

-  - Link to the live version of the project can be found here: - https://github.com/AlexanderAberg/Different-Coloured-Tea.git
+  - Link to the live version of the project can be found here: - https://alexanderaberg.github.io/battleship/ and to the gitHub page here : https://github.com/AlexanderAberg/battleship

 ## Credits